A COVID-19 Public Health Response & Recovery Policy Platform

 ✓ Sign onto COVID-19 National Housing Platform

-✓ Demand that local governments enact strong anti-displacement measures and prevent utility shut-offs for public health protection.
+✓ Demand that local governments leverage their legal authority to enact strong anti-displacement measures and prevent utility shut-offs for public health protection.
 See this example linking housing instability to health impacts during the coronavirus or these model ordinances for rent control and eviction moratoriums at local and state levels.

 ✓ Advocate for protections for renters, rent control, and eviction moratorium ordinances.
 Start by checking this state housing policy scorecard.
 You can also check out this eviction moratorium ordinance template.

 ✓ Coordinate with local organizers in your city, county, or state to add your public health voice and see if adapting the above demands into a letter to decision-makers would support their existing work.
-Check out an example from the CA National Lawyers Guild, and others from health workers in New York and San Francisco.
+Check out an example of demands from the CA National Lawyers Guild, and letters from health workers in New York and San Francisco.

 ✓ Help people facing housing instability connect with local organizations and work with your local health officer to expand access to shelter by issuing hotel vouchers and make use of vacant property to protect public health and ensure homes for all.